nix-community/gomod2nix/README.md

 }
 ```

-For more in-depth usage check the [Getting Started](./docs/getting-started.md) docs.
+For more in-depth usage check the [Getting Started](./docs/getting-started.md) and the [Nix API reference](./docs/nix-reference.md) docs.

 ## FAQ